Programme

 Challenge some views of intelligence in this interactive session.
 Explore multiple dimensions of intelligence, including Emotional Intelligence (EQ), and discuss how 'intelligence' may be related to expertise and how it may both help and hinder success in both academic and professional life, especially in a competitive learning environment.

-Join this interactive workshop to explore strategies for maintaining both short-term and long-term motivation throughout your academic journey.
-Participants can anonymously share notes of encouragement, which will be displayed on a community board to inspire fellow students.
+This interactive workshop explored strategies for maintaining both short-term and long-term motivation throughout your academic journey.
+Participants anonymously shared notes of encouragement, which will was displayed on a community board to inspire fellow students.

 By Katie Dallison (Careers Service), Katie Stripe (Central Faculty Education Office)

-Explore the power of reflection in this interactive workshop.
+This session explored the power of reflection.
 Learn how reflective practices can enhance both your personal and academic growth, helping you to become a more resilient and self-aware learner.

 Theme: How can you take care of your mind and body to enhance your learning?